 PEDAL POWER

 The German-based pant specialist Alberto presents an all-weather collection for the fashionable cyclist.
-Their ‘Superfit Gabardine’ bike chinos come in new colors as well as water repellent climate cotton, which is easy-care and -iron.
+Their ‘Superfit Gabardine’ bike chinos come in new colors as well as water-repellent climate cotton, which is easy-care and -iron.
 Dynamic ‘Superfit Bi-Stretch’ bike jeans offer maximum freedom of movement with 40% elasticity and are made using water-repellent Ecorepel denim, while tear-resistant but stretchy ‘Hardtex Denim’ comes in a vintage wash and a stone wash with subtle scraping.
 All pants feature reflectors on loops, back pockets and hem, while men’s models have an anti-slip, elasticated waistband.

 www.alberto-pants.com